Table of Contents

 5. Keep Your Images “On Brand”

 To achieve the best results, there needs to be no confusion when it comes to your branding.
-The photos you choose need to be in line with the way you present your business as a whole.
+For brand consistency, the photos you choose need to be in line with the way you present your business as a whole.
 There are several aspects of this to consider.

 As mentioned previously, your photos need to match your subject matter.
 If there is no obvious link or connection between the two, and the images do not help you to better communicate your thoughts, there’s no point in using them.